 Most people choose aerobic training as a fat-loss method.
 While this form of training works for improving your cardiovascular system and can decrease body fat when working out for longer durations, you can also lose muscle mass, strength, speed and power if it’s the only form of exercise you engage in.

 “Aerobic training also has a tendency to decrease your anaerobic capacity.
 All of this works against your overall weight and fat loss efforts as it decreases your basal metabolic rate (BMR),” elaborates Wilna.

 This means your body requires fewer calories each day to merely sustain itself, so if your diet stays the same then you’ll actually start to add more weight over time.

 Any activity that’s less than two minutes in duration and involves moderate-to-high power output or intensity would be classified as anaerobic.

-“And it’s the anaerobic training benefits that we’re after at CrossFit PBM.
-The way CrossFit structures anaerobic training also benefits the cardiovascular system, and helps to decrease body fat,” adds Wilna.
+“And it’s the anaerobic training benefits that we’re after.
+The way we structure anaerobic training also benefits the cardiovascular system, and helps to decrease body fat,” adds Wilna.

 Anaerobic training increases the body’s exercise capacity through improved power, speed, strength and muscle mass.

 “This means that you can work harder, with heavier loads, for longer, which blasts more calories, and fat.
 And anaerobic training could also benefit your running, swimming or biking,” adds Wilna.